mohamedMok/mohamedMok/README.md

-# 👋 Bonjour, I'm Mohamed Mokhtari
+# 👋 Bonjour, I'm Mohamed

 I’m a **CTO on Demand** and **Front-end & Design System expert** with more than 10 years of experience across France, New Zealand, and Australia.
 From startups to large enterprises, I’ve helped build **scalable SaaS products** and **world-class user experiences**, always bridging **technology and business**.